Concepts

 Continuous, never-ending processes that handle streams of data.
 This is utilized when you implement the Consumer component or SSE / gRPC streaming extension of an endpoint. |

 Akka provides support for all three runtimes within the same SDK.
 The runtime behavior is automatic within your service based upon the components that you use during development.
 All of these runtimes leverage an actor-based core, which is a concurrency model with strong isolation and asynchronous message passing between actors.
-When running a service that executes multiple runtimes, Akka maximizes efficiency of the underlying compute by executing actors for different runtimes concurrently, enabling node resource utilization up to 95%.
+When running a service that executes multiple runtimes, Akka executes actors for different runtimes concurrently on the same nodes.

 Component interoperability